temporal-sa/temporal-infra-provisioning-demo/README.md

 This will follow the Happy Path, but will tear down the infrastructure after a user defined number of seconds (default 15s), using durable timers.

+### Destroy

+This will run a destroy workflow on the namespace that was created in the happy path.

 ## Running the Demo

 ### Installing Dependencies